ryanpcmcquen/superkey-launch/README.md

         xmodmap -e "remove mod4 = $spare_modifier" # hyper_l is mod4 by default
         xmodmap -e "add Control = $spare_modifier"

-        # Map space to an unused keycode (to keep it around for xcape to
+        # Map space to an unused keycode (to keep it around for superkey-launch to
         # use).
         xmodmap -e "keycode any = space"

-        # Finally use xcape to cause the space bar to generate a space when tapped.
+        # Finally use superkey-launch to cause the space bar to generate a space when tapped.
-        xcape -e "$spare_modifier=space"
+        superkey-launch -e "$spare_modifier=space"

 Note regarding xmodmap